marcokuoni/public_doc/essays/webassembly_modules_import_export/README.md

 ![Screenshot of the application](website.png)

-> It's important to note that the host program must provide the necessary functions to the WebAssembly module.
+> It's important to note that the host program must provide the necessary functions to the WebAssembly module to been able to interact with the outer world.
 The same applies to memory areas used by the module.

 ### Extension 1
 To see what a WebAssembly module imports and exports, you can use the JavaScript API to output this information.